Can vaginal cancer be prevented?

 Condoms (“rubbers”) provide some protection against HPV.
 One study found that when condoms are used correctly every time sex occurs, they can lower the HPV infection rate by about 70%.
 Condoms cannot protect completely because they don’t cover every possible HPV-infected area of the body, such as skin on the genital or anal area.
 Still, condoms do provide some protection against HPV, and they also protect against HIV and some other sexually transmitted diseases.
 Condoms (when used by the male partner) also seem to help genital HPV infections clear (go away) faster in both women and men.

-This vaccine can only be used to prevent HPV infection -- it does not help treat an existing infection.
-To be most effective, the vaccine should be given before a person becomes sexually active.
+These vaccines can only be used to prevent HPV infection – they do not help treat an existing infection.
+To be most effective, the vaccines should be given before a person is exposed to HPV (such as through sexual activity).

 More HPV vaccines are being developed and tested.

-For more information about HPV and HPV vaccines, see Human Papilloma Virus and HPV Vaccines FAQ.
+For more information about HPV and HPV vaccines, see HPV Vaccines.

 Not smoking is another way to lower vaginal cancer risk.
 Women who don’t smoke are also less likely to develop a number of other cancers, such as those of the lungs, mouth, throat, bladder, kidneys, and several other organs.